TKA-Developments/RN-Challenge/README.md

 - Install expo app from Google Play Store or App Store with the icon similar to this: <br>
 ![expo-app-icon](https://yt3.ggpht.com/ytc/AKedOLQg2eJzTu1S9g3hvnJUiocR4Rz8_0URgK2_pGHEjA=s88-c-k-c0x00ffffff-no-rj)
 - For android:
-  - Open the app (The app is `Expo go` or something along those lines)
+  - Open the app (the app is `Expo go` or something along those lines)
   - Select `Scan QR Code`
   - Scan the QR code
 - For iOS: